Gilbarco Veeder-Root

 Gilbarco Inc., doing business as Gilbarco Veeder-Root, is a supplier of fuel dispensers, point of sales systems, payment systems, forecourt merchandising and support services.
 The company operates as a subsidiary of Vontier and its headquarters are in Greensboro, North Carolina, United States.
-It employs approximately 4,000 people worldwide, with sales, manufacturing, research, development, and service locations in North and South America, Europe, Asia, the Pacific Rim, Australia, the Middle East and Africa.

-Regional offices are located throughout the US and Canada, and in the United Kingdom, Italy, Germany, the Netherlands, United Arab Emirates, Morocco, Egypt, South Africa, Malaysia, Thailand, China, Korea, Australia, New Zealand, India, Brazil and Argentina.

 The company's manufacturing and development facilities are located in Greensboro, and in Simsbury, Connecticut, Altoona, Pennsylvania, Lakewood, Colorado, Tipp City, Ohio and Davenport, Iowa.
 International research and development locations include the US, New Zealand, and India.

-Gilbarco and Dover Corporation are considered to be duopoly in fuel dispenser in Western countries.
-Since 1865, Gilbarco has manufactured the world's leading fueling and convenience store equipment and technology.
-Gilbarco Veeder-Root Retail Solutions, a worldwide retail and payment technology leader, is rebranded as Invenco by GVR.
+Gilbarco and Dover Corporation are considered to have a duopoly in fuel dispensers in Western countries.